Learning directed acyclic graphs based on sparsest permutations: SP algorithm for Gaussian DAG models

-To simplify notation we define $U=I-A$ and the inverse covariance matrix $K=UDU^T$.
-Then $UDU^T$ is the upper Cholesky decomposition of $K$.
-Note that the Cholesky decomposition for any symmetric positive definite matrix exists and is unique.
-The goal is then to determine the Markov equivalence class of a DAG $G$ based on the inverse covariance matrix $K$ which encodes all CI relations.

-Using a result by Pourahmadi~\cite{Pourahmadi99} we show that in the Gaussian setting finding the sparsest permutation $\pi$ according to the SP algorithm is equivalent to finding the sparsest Cholesky decomposition of the inverse covariance matrix.
-Let $K^{\pi}$ denote the inverse covariance matrix $K$ with the rows and columns permuted according to the permutation $\pi$.
-Let $K^{\pi} = U^{\pi} D^{\pi} U^{\pi T}$ denote the upper Cholesky decomposition of $K^{\pi}$.
-The following result links the entries of $U^{\pi}$ to conditional covariances:
+To simplify notation we define $U:=I-A$ and the inverse covariance matrix $K:=UDU^T$.
+Note that $UDU^T$ is the upper Cholesky decomposition of $K$, which exists and is unique for any symmetric positive definite matrix.
+Let $K^{\pi}$ denote the inverse covariance matrix $K$ with the rows and columns permuted according to the permutation $\pi$ and let $K^{\pi} = U^{\pi} D^{\pi} U^{\pi T}$ denote the upper Cholesky decomposition of $K^{\pi}$.
+The following result by~\citet{Pourahmadi99} links the entries of $U^{\pi}$ to conditional covariances.